HorstmannM/3DTracking/README.md

   3. an exemplary camera calibration file (.mat)
   4. a user manual for the tracking
   5. this README
+  6. the folder structure required as a .zip-file

-All data except for manual and readme need to be placed in a folder called necessary files.
-We here allow download of the necessary file structure
+All data except for manual, zip and readme need to be placed in a folder called necessary files.
+We here allow download of the necessary file structure as well, see the zip-file.